TyModdingWiki/tymoddingwiki.github.io/docs/Ty1/EditingMDLs.md

 # Editing MDL Models

-[//]: # (Use <h1> instead so it doesn't break the table of contents and so its not included in the table of contents) **<h1>The Plugin Only Supports Blender Versions 2.80 - 3.4.1</h1>**

----
 !!! warning "Animations"
     The plugin currently doesn't support importing/exporting `rigging`, or `editing animations`

 ## Installation
-To edit the models you're gonna need blender (between version 2.80 - 3.4.1) and the MDL2 blender plugin created by Kana.
+To edit the models you're gonna need blender and the MDL2 blender plugin created by Kana.
+!!! info "Supported Blender Versions"
+    The Plugin Only Supports Blender Versions 2.80 - 3.4.1

 To get started: